 This course is offered in a in-person, synchronous format.
 Lectures, discussion sections, and office hours will be held in person.
-All exams will be held in person, during class hours.
+All presentations will be held in person, during class hours.

 During class lectures, I plan to use a mix of direct teaching (aka traditional lecturing), as well as active and inquiry-based teaching.
 Tasks you will be asked to do include: work individually, work in small groups, discuss ideas in small groups, ask questions, and/or present your ideas or solutions to the class.
-The format of the discussion sections are largely left to the individual TAs.